kaungst/clear_skies/README.md

 ```

 ### ElasticBeanstalk Metrics
 There is a helper class for grabbing ElasticBeanstalk metrics.
-It behaves the same as ClearSkies::Gauge, except that it automatically adds vpc_id and application_name as labels.
+It behaves the same as `ClearSkies::Gauge`, except that it automatically adds `vpc_id` and `application_name` as labels.

 ``` ruby
 # To grab an ELB metric